Salute: Roman salute

 The Roman salute is a gesture in which the arm is held out forward straight, with palm down and fingers extended straight and touching.
 Sometimes the arm is raised upward at an angle, sometimes it is held out parallel to the ground.
 A well known symbol of Fascism, it is commonly perceived to be based on a classical Roman custom.p.
 2 but no known Roman work of art displays this salute, and no known Roman text describes it.

 Beginning with Jacques-Louis David's painting The Oath of the Horatii (1784), an association of the gesture with Roman republican and imperial culture emerged through 18th-century French art.
 The association with ancient Roman traditions was further developed in France during the Napoleonic era and again in popular culture through late 19th- and early 20th-century plays and films.
 These include the epic Cabiria (1914), whose screenplay was attributed to Italian nationalist Gabriele d'Annunzio.
 In a case of life imitating art, d'Annunzio appropriated the salute as a neo-imperial ritual when he led the occupation of Fiume in 1919.
 It was soon adopted by the Italian Fascist party, whose use of the salute inspired the Nazi party salute.
 However, the armed forces (Wehrmacht) of the Third Reich used a German form of the military salute until, in the wake of the July 20 plot on Hitler's life in 1944, the Nazi salute or Hitlergruss was imposed on them.

-The Bellamy salute was a similar gesture and was the civilian salute of the United States from 1892 to 1942.
+Other salutes derived from the Roman salute include the Olympic salute, used by athletes at the Olympic Games, and the Bellamy salute, used by civilians in the United States to salute the American flag.
+Both salutes fell out of use during WWII.

 In Germany showing the Roman salute is today prohibited by law.
 Those rendering similar salutes, for example raising the left instead of the right hand, or raising only three fingers, are liable to prosecution.
 The punishment derives from § 86a of the German Criminal Code and can be up to three years imprisonment or a fine (in minor cases).